bkjaya2020/smathstudio-docker/README.md

-# Docker image of SMath Studio
+# Docker image of SMath Studio pre installed

-A docker image based on Stable SMath Studio 0.99.7030
+A docker image installed with Stable SMath Studio 0.99.7030

 Smath Studio is a tiny, powerful, free mathematical program with WYSIWYG editor and complete units of measurements support.
 For more details on SMath Studio 0.99.7030 please refer the following link